jorgenschaefer/emacs-buttercup/README.md

 This should allow you to `M-x package-install RET buttercup RET`.

+Alternatively, users of Debian 9 or later or Ubuntu 16.10 or later may simply `apt-get install elpa-buttercup`.

 Now create a file called `test-feature.el` with these contents:

 ```Lisp